What are the impacts of energy insecurity?

 Energy insecurity affects people in various ways, including:

-- Increased living costs: Higher energy prices lead to a rise in the cost of living, making it more expensive to run homes, purchase food, manufacture goods, and travel.
+- Increased living costs: Higher energy prices raise the cost of living, making it more expensive to operate homes, purchase food, manufacture goods, and travel.

-- Job risks: Reduced sales of goods and services due to higher prices may result in job losses as businesses cut staff to manage declining revenues.
+- Job risks: Reduced sales of goods and services due to higher prices may lead to job losses as businesses reduce staff to manage declining revenues.

 - Disruptions from power cuts: Power outages cause inconvenience by depriving people of essential services like lighting, heating, and electrical appliances.